Table of Contents

 What is the Strongest Type of Plastic?

 Polycarbonate is the strongest plastic available on the market and it’s 200 times stronger than glass.
 It’s also warranted against breakage or cracks.
-Because of its high impact strength, it’s often used in construction and structures where there is snow or hail that could cause damage.
+Due to its high impact strength, it is often used in construction and structures where there is snow or hail that could cause damage.

 What is the Difference Between Delrin and UHMW?